jussimi/graph-editor-app/README.md

 ![](screencapture.png)

-The production version of this app is running on a free-tier Amazon ec2-instance in http://3.125.137.206:3000 .
-I will take the app down at some point in the near future.
+<s>The production version of this app is running on a free-tier Amazon ec2-instance in
+http://3.125.137.206:3000 .
+I will take the app down at some point in the near future.</s>

 ## Quick start
   1. Clone this repo.